Managed Cyber Governance for Regulated Service Firms

 Last updated: March 14, 2026

-Regulated firms deserve clear answers before sharing questionnaires, evidence, or scoping details with any vendor.
-This page explains what Borealis collects, how we handle it, and what happens when a link takes you from this site into Aurora Command.
+Before you share questionnaires, evidence, or scoping details, this page explains what Borealis collects, how we handle it, and what happens when a link takes you into Aurora Command.

-Start here, then use the formal legal notices for the operative terms.
+Start here for the plain-English version, then use the formal legal notices for the governing terms.

 AT A GLANCE

-• Scoping materials stay within Borealis review and delivery workflows
+• Scoping materials stay within Borealis review and delivery systems

 • Analytics stay off until you grant consent

-• Supported browser privacy signals keep optional analytics and marketing off
+• If your browser sends a supported privacy signal, optional analytics and marketing stay off

-• Aurora links open in a new tab so the handoff is visible and reversible
+• Aurora links open in a new tab so the handoff is obvious and easy to exit

 • Procurement questions get a direct, specific answer

-Questionnaires, screenshots, and draft evidence shared during a program review stay within Borealis review and delivery workflows.
+Questionnaires, screenshots, and draft evidence shared during a program review stay within Borealis review and delivery systems.
 We do not share them outside that context without permission or a governing agreement.

 Marketing tags and site analytics remain off until you allow them.
 Supported Global Privacy Control signals also keep optional analytics and marketing off.
 The site works fully without that consent.
 Contact and scheduling forms collect only the information needed to respond.
 Public opt-out details are on the Privacy Choices page.

-Client Login and Aurora tour links open in a new tab so the shift from this site to Aurora Command is visible, intentional, and easy to reverse.
+Client Login opens in a new tab so the shift from this site to Aurora Command is visible, intentional, and easy to reverse.
+Program-review links stay on Borealis.
 No silent redirects.

 • Name, work email, company, optional phone, and notes you submit through scheduling